 You can also specify that the model should be associated with a different project.
 For example, if you created a new project including a model with the same name, you can transition the model configuration to be associated with the new project's model.

-Using the Delete Project button will remove the project from all development and production environments across your Looker instance.
+Using the Delete Project button will remove all LookML from the project, in all development and production environments across your Looker instance.

 Please be certain you want to delete a project before you do so.
 It cannot be undone and is difficult and laborious to recover.